zendframework/zf2-documentation/docs/languages/en/modules/zendmarkup.parsers.rst

 Lists
 ^^^^^

 The Textile parser also supports two types of lists.
-The numeric type, using the "#" character and bullit-lists using the "\*" character.
+The numeric type, using the "#" character and bullet-lists using the "\*" character.
 An example of both lists:

 .. code-block:: text